 “I feel very excited for the students who are selected to take part in this innovative program.
 The calibre of practitioners tutoring is incredible.”

 Michele has been a professional actor, director and acting teacher for over 35 years.
 She has a Masters in Directing and was a co-founder and lectured in the acting department of the Bachelor of Performing and Screen Arts at Unitec for many years.
-She has acted extensively in TV, film and theatre, most recently as Holly Walter in AUCKWARD LOVE and Carol in GO GIRLS series 2, 3 and 4; and on stage in SHAM, GWEN IN PURGATORY and ELEVATOR.
+She has acted extensively in TV, film and theatre.
+Her most recent screen credits include Jean in TVNZ’s FRESH EGGS, Margot in feature film SAME BUT DIFFERENT, Holly Walter in AUCKWARD LOVE and Carol in GO GIRLS series 2, 3 and 4.
+Recent stage credits include HEADSAND, SHAM, GWEN IN PURGATORY and ELEVATOR.
 She has also been seen in the title role of THE HOUSE OF BERNADA ALBA, THE VAGINA MONOLOGUES and won a Hackman Theatre Award for her portrayal of Jude in THE IDEA OF AMERICA.
 Michele has performed in Britain, Europe, Australia and Japan.
 She toured New Zealand in two highly acclaimed solo shows and performed with such companies as Theatre Corporate, Downstage Theatre, Dramadillo and Royale Productions.
 Her screen appearances include two Disney films, RETURN TO OZ and ATOMIC TWISTER and the internationally acclaimed short film THIS IS HER.
 TV roles include ALMIGHTY JOHNSONS, SHORTLAND STREET, MERCY PEAK and AWAY LAUGHING.
 Michele has taught acting both nationally and internationally, including students at Unitec, Toi Whakaari and Auckland and Victoria Universities.
-She is Chairman of The Basement Theatre Trust Board.
+She served as Chairperson of The Basement Theatre Trust Board for 8yrs.

 “What makes this course unique is its intense, pared-back nature and its high expectations of its students to be mature, independent and self-motivated professionals from day one.
 This is an exciting return to the core basics of being an actor and will give our students the skills to thrive in a tough and demanding industry.”

 Since training at Auckland’s influential Theatre Corporate, Jennifer has worked extensively in theatre, film, television, musical and radio for over 33 years.
-On stage her work includes THE GOAT, THAT FACE, BERLIN, BREL and THE BOOK OF EVERYTHING for Silo Theatre, LE SUD, AUGUST: OSAGE COUNTY, THE HERETIC and LYSISTRATA for ATC, and RITA AND DOUGLAS for Armstrong Creative.
+On stage her work includes THE GOAT, THAT FACE, BERLIN, BREL and THE BOOK OF EVERYTHING for Silo Theatre, LE SUD, AUGUST: OSAGE COUNTY, LYSISTRATA and MRS WARREN’S PROFESSION for ATC, and RITA AND DOUGLAS for Armstrong Creative.
 She has excelled in both dramatic and comedic roles, as well as numerous roles in musical theatre and cabaret.
+Her film and television work includs VERMILION, DIRTY LAUNDRY, HIGH RD and FRIDAY NIGHT BITES.
 She works regularly as a voice over artist and can be heard as DORABLE DUCK on the children’s television series BUZZY BEE.
-Jennifer was a founding board member of the Watershed Theatre and a co-founder of The Large Group and The Actors' Program.
-She is currently President of Equity New Zealand, Patron of Q Theatre, and serves as a trust board member of Arts Regional Trust, Silo Theatre, Clarence St Theatre Trust, and Actors Benevolent Fund.
+Jennifer was a founding board member of the Watershed Theatre and a co-founder of The Actors' Program.
+She is currently President of Equity New Zealand, Patron of Q Theatre, and serves as a trust board member of the Actors Benevolent Fund.
 In the 2007 New Years Honours List, she was named an Officer of the New Zealand Order of Merit for services to theatre and the community.
+In 2018 Jennifer was awarded the SPADA Industry Champion Award and in the 2019 New Years Honours List was named a Companion of the New Zealand Order of Merit for services to theatre, film and television.
+Jennifer has been a keen student of te reo Maori since 2008, and in 2017, she was gifted the name Te Atamira (The Stage) by Sir Timoti Karetu and Te Wharehuia Milroy.

 “I’m so proud to be part of fostering a new generation of smart, engaged and committed New Zealand performers, ready to take on whatever challenges come their way”